 Expo & "Create React Native App"

 Create React Native App lets you build a React Native app without any build configuration.
-This may sound familiar to you because Expo does this as well -- when you create a project with XDE or exp you don't have to deal with Xcode or Android Studio configuration files, it just works.
+This may sound familiar to you because Expo does this as well -- when you create a project with Expo CLI you don't have to deal with Xcode or Android Studio configuration files, it just works.
 This guide is intended to outline some of the key differences between Expo and CRNA (create-react-native-app).

 CRNA does not require you to have an Expo account

 You can run create-react-native-app YourAppName and off you go.
-So what does not having an account mean, and what would signing up and using XDE/exp get you -- why do we require it with Expo?
+So what does not having an account mean, and what would signing up get you?
 Having an Expo account allows you to do the following:

 Yes!
-Open the project as you would any other Expo project using XDE and exp and it will work as expected.
+Open the project as you would any other Expo project using Expo CLI and it will work as expected.